CTSI UDL Initiatives

 • Collaborating with divisional partners to co-develop and review resources with accessibility and inclusion in mind

-These behind-the-scenes practices help ensure that UDL is not just something we support externally—but something we actively embody in our day-to-day work.
-As our practices evolve, so too does our understanding of what meaningful inclusion can look like across the university.
+These behind-the-scenes practices ensure that UDL is not just something CTSI promotes externally but something we actively implement in our day-to-day work.
+From web design to event planning, we integrate accessibility checks, usability standards, and inclusive feedback loops into our processes.
+As our practices evolve, so does our understanding of what meaningful inclusion can look like across the university.

 What's Next?